matteo14c/HaploCoV/docs/source/assign.rst

  assign.pl  --dfile linDefMut50  --metafile  linearDataSorted.txt --out  linearDataSorted.txt_reAssigned

-The output consists of a table in *HaploCoV* format, similarly to the input.
+The output consists of a table in *HaploCoV format*, similarly to the input.
 The group/class/lineage assigned to each genome (9th column) will be updated with the newly assigned groups/class/lineages.
 Moreover an additional column will be added to indicate/report alternative assignments with equal levels of similarity.
 An example is outlined below. *no* indicates no alternative assignments were identified, and hence that the genome was unambiguously assigned to a single group/lineage.
 When multiple assignments are identified, a comma separated list is provided.

 .. list-table:: Locales File
    :widths: 30 30 30 30 30 30 30 30 30 30 30 30